 Stores, Restaurants, and Temples

-Although filming in public places is not illegal, many private establishments, such as shops and restaurants, prefer to maintain discretion about their methods and internal practices.
-Temples and shrines, especially in their interior areas, often have restrictions on filming, considering it intrusive or disrespectful.
-Be aware of the notices, which are often in English or with universal symbols.
+Although filming in public places is not illegal, many private establishments, such as stores and restaurants, prefer to maintain discretion about their internal methods and practices.
+Temples and shrines, especially in their internal areas, often have restrictions on filming, considering it intrusive or disrespectful.
+Pay attention to the signs, which are often in English or with universal symbols.

 When visiting places like historic temples or traditional gardens, respect the tranquility of the environment.
-Taking photographs without permission may be considered rude.
+Taking photos without permission can be considered rude.

 Shows and Events

-Most concerts, theater shows, and events in Japan strictly prohibit photography and recording.
-This rule aims to protect the privacy of artists and the audience, as well as to avoid issues related to piracy.
-Organizers usually place signs in visible locations, and non-compliance can lead to removal from the venue.
+Most concerts, theater shows, and events in Japan strictly prohibit photography and recordings.
+This rule aims to protect the privacy of the artists and the audience, as well as to avoid issues related to piracy.
+Organizers usually place signs in visible locations, and non-compliance may lead to removal from the venue.

 Why does the restriction exist?
 Besides safety, the restrictions also ensure an immersive and uninterrupted experience for all viewers.